P19 cell

-P19 cells is an embryonic carcinoma cell line derived from an embryo-derived teratocarcinoma in mice.
+P19 cells are an embryonic carcinoma cell line derived from an embryo-derived teratocarcinoma in mice.
 The cell line is pluripotent and can differentiate into cell types of all three germ layers.
-Also, it is the most characterized embryonic carcinoma (EC) cell line that can be induced into cardiac muscle cells and neuronal cells by different specific treatments.
-Indeed, exposing aggregated P19 cells to dimethyl sulfoxide (DMSO) induces differentiation into cardiac and skeletal muscle.
-Also, exposing P19 cells to retinoic acid (RA) can differentiate them into neuronal cells.
+They can be induced into cardiac muscle cells and neuronal cells by different chemical treatments.
+Exposing aggregated P19 cells to dimethyl sulfoxide (DMSO) induces differentiation into cardiac and skeletal muscle.
+Exposing them to retinoic acid (RA) leads to neuronal cells.

 Origin of the P19 cell line

 Cancer cells in humans may result in the patient's death if the aggressive cancer cell grows and metastasizes.
 However, researchers utilize these cells to study the development of cancer cells in order to find more specific treatments.
 For developmental biologists, embryonal carcinoma, which is derived from teratocarcinoma, is a good object for developmental study.

 In 1982, McBurney and Rogers transplanted a 7.5 day mouse embryo into the testis to induce tumor growth.
 Cell cultures containing undifferentiated stem cells were isolated from the primary tumor which have a euploid karyotype.
 These stem cells were named embryonal carcinoma P19 cells.
 These derived P19 cells grew rapidly without feeder cells and were easy to maintain.
 Moreover, the multipotency of P19 cells was then confirmed by injecting the cells into blastocysts of another mouse strain.
 The researchers found that there were tissues from all three germ layers growing in the recipient mouse.
 Based on their continuous studies, they further derived subtype cell lines from original P19 cells: P19S18, P19D3, P19RAC65 and P19C16.
 The difference between these subtype cell lines is the ability to differentiate into neuronal cells or muscle cells in response to treatment with retinoic acid or DMSO, respectively.

 More recently, various studies generate cell lines that were initially derived from differentiated P19 cells.
 Due to the pluripotency of P19 cells, those new derived cell lines can be ectoderm, mesoderm and endoderm-like cells.